tlundgren/skeleton_android/readme.md

 appKey="a89fuafmnau893r2y39ysfsfs"
 ```

+In order to use Firebase, you first need to sign up with Firebase and register your app in a
+project, then you need to export the google-services.json file and copy it to the app module folder.
+Skeleton already includes Firebase and Firebase Analytics dependencies; if you plan to use other
+components of Firebase, however, you need to add their dependencies yourself.
+Firebase may change the way an app is set up, so please check their [website](https://firebase.google.com/) for current
+instructions relevant to both your development environment and your needs.

 ## Technical Details
 Skeleton follows the MVVM architecture, and the good practices of one activity, multiple fragments;
 injecting dependencies; using repositories; and testing.
 Further, the app is split into several blocks, the main ones: data (database, repositories,
 data access objects...), domain (domain classes), features (app functionalities, ie "items", and
-"recipes").
+"recipes"), analytics (structured so that a feature only depends on the analytics related to that
+feature, and to make it easier to add and remove analytics providers).

 Other technical details:
 - Code is written in Kotlin.
+- Gradle as build system.
 - The UI uses Android Material.
 - Fragments are connected using Navigation with SafeArgs.
 - Settings are persisted using Shared Preferences.
 - Data is displayed using a Recycler view and adapters.
-- Local data is persisted in a SQLite database using Room, with a DAO and repository classes to manage it.
+- Local data is persisted in a SQLite database using Room, with DAO and repository to manage it.
-- Remote data is fetched from a web service using Retrofit, and built into domain classes with Moshi.
+- Remote data is fetched from a web service with Retrofit, and built into domain classes with Moshi.
 - Asynchronous tasks use Kotlin coroutines.
 - Injection uses Hilt.
 - Logging uses Timber.
 - Testing uses JUnit.
+- Analytics uses Firebase with an abstraction layer to reduce coupling to this provider.

 This project is provided **AS-IS**.